 A project can demonstrate eligibility for ministerial, streamlined approval, if it satisfies several prerequisites.
 A project must: i) be located in an urban area; ii) comply with objective general plan and zoning regulations allowing for residential or mixed-use development; and iii) meet “objective” zoning and design review standards at the time of project application submittal.
-Neither height nor unit count can be altered during the design review process and all minimum parking requirements will be waived.

 A project must also meet affordable housing requirements (from 10 to 50 percent for low-income households) depending on the jurisdiction’s RHNA shortfall.
 Projects with 10 or more units must commit to pay prevailing wage on the project and use a “skilled and trained workforce” if those projects meet certain locational criteria.
 Exempt from SB 35 are projects consisting of only a single home and projects that involve the demolition of existing rent-controlled housing.
-Projects that exceed 200 feet in height are also exempt from the streamlining benefits.

 SB 167/AB 678/AB 1515: Amendments to the Housing Accountability Act